-When one partner or friend emotionally abuses someone, they might guilt trip the person into hanging around or doing what they want.
-They might threaten the person with dire consequences, such as self-harm or suicide, or might claim that the person’s action will make them depressed or cause them other issues regarding their mental health.
+When one partner or friend emotionally abuses someone, they may guilt trip the person into hanging around or doing what they want.
+They may threaten the person with dire consequences, such as self-harm or suicide, or may claim that the person’s action will make them depressed or cause them other issues regarding their mental health.

 Emotional abuse can be hard to spot, but it’s important to recognize it and do as much as you can to distance yourself from it as soon as possible.
-If you have experienced any kind of abuse, consider reaching out to a therapist for support and if you are concerned for your safety get law enforcement involved.
+If you have experienced any kind of abuse, consider seeking professional help for support and if you are concerned for your safety get law enforcement involved.

 A therapist can help you process your experiences in a way that helps you move forward with your life safely and effectively and can help you develop the tools and skills necessary to remove that person from your life.